WhatIThinkAbout/BabyRobotGym/README.md

 `git clone https://github.com/WhatIThinkAbout/BabyRobotGym.git` <br>
 `cd BabyRobotGym`

-* this directory contains the files and folder structure that we've defined above (plus a few extra ones that we'll look at in part 2).
+* this directory contains the files and folder structure.

 <br><br>
 ## 2\.&nbsp; <b><i>Create a Conda environment and install the required packages</b></i>:<br>

-To be able to run our environment we need to have a few other packages installed, most notably 'Gym' itself.
-To make it easy to setup the environment the Github repo contains a couple of '.yml' files that list the required packages.
+To be able to run our environment we need to have a few other packages installed, most notably '_Gym_' itself.
+To make it easy to setup the environment the Github repo contains a couple of '_.yml_' files that list the required packages.

 To use these to create a Conda environment and install the packages, do the following (choose the one appropriate for your operating system):

 On Unix: